igmim-yassine/Speech-recognition-using-moroccan-dialect-darija/README.md

 and fine-tuned using Arabic classic speech corpus of [common voice](https://commonvoice.mozilla.org/ar) that is about 12 hours of speech.

 The model was not that performant because of the lack of data used to fine tuning the model with the moroccan dialect darija, so that is why we tried to improve its performance by increasing the dataset used for the fine-tuning.
-To do so, we used this application to make the task much faster :
+To do so, we used this desktop application to make the task much faster:

 [Applciation desktop for labelisation](https://github.com/igmim-yassine/speech-training-recorder)